pykale/transparentML/content/07-trees-ensembles/quiz-sum-ref.md

 ## Summary

-In this topic, you learned how to:
+In this topic, you learnt how to:
 - Use ...

 ## References and further reading